 I often think my role as an Orton-Gillingham tutor is part coach, part teacher, and part observer.
-The best indicators of mastery come not from a one-time assessment but from our observations during the reading of words lists, nonsense word lists, and dictation.
-Are students applying their learning not only on isolated words but within continuous text?
-Periodic assessment such as pre and post level tests, Gallistel-Ellis assessments, or word reading fluency assessment can help us determine when mastery has been achieved.
+The best indicators of mastery come not from a one-time assessment but from our observations during the reading of word lists, nonsense word lists, and dictation.
+Are students applying their learning not only on isolated words but within the continuous text?
+Periodic assessments such as pre and post-level tests, Gallistel-Ellis assessments, or word reading fluency assessments can help us determine when mastery has been achieved.

 We have mastery.
 What now?

-When student has achieved mastery with both decoding and encoding, you can think about gradually reducing the number of cards in a student’s card drill pack.
-Consonants, digraphs, chunks that they have mastered can be set aside from the daily card drills.
+When a student has achieved mastery of both decoding and encoding, you can think about gradually reducing the number of cards in a student’s card drill pack.
+Consonants, digraphs, and chunks that they have mastered can be set aside from the daily card drills.
 Spending the bulk of the time on tricky sounds and vowels keeps the lesson running smoothly.
-Occasional full card practice is recommended.
+Occasional full-card practice is recommended.